 BACKGROUND INFORMATION A brief summary of the circumstances surrounding the case.
 SUMMARY OF STANDARDS NOT BEING MET AND ACTIONS TAKEN TO IMPROVE PERFORMANCE/ ABSENCE HISTORY Refer to supporting evidence as appropriate e.g. performance target templates, job description highlighting areas not demonstrated by employee concerned; examples of work not performed to acceptable standard; notes/letters of meetings held as part of Capability Process/ Occupational Health advice/ any mitigating factors referred to by the employee/ explain impact on service delivery.
 For teachers, refer to standards described in the Standard for Full Registration.
 Attach relevant documents as appendices.
-(NB Where health is a factor in the employee's capability to perform their duties current Occupational Health advice must be obtained before referral to a capability hearing) SUMMARY OF REDEPLOYMENT SEARCH Summarise search and attach Redeployment Co-ordinator's report as an appendix CONCLUSION/ RECOMMENDATION Brief Summary of why you have concluded that a capability hearing is appropriate Having reviewed the management of (name of employee's) case, it is my opinion it is appropriate for his/her case to be referred for consideration at a capability hearing.
-In reaching this view I have taken account of the following:
+(NB Where health is a factor in the employee's capability to perform their duties current Occupational Health advice must be obtained before referral to a capability hearing) obtained before referrar to a capability nearing) SUMMARY OF REDEPLOYMENT SEARCH Summarise search and attach Redeployment Co-ordinator's report as an appendix Summarise scaren and actuen redeployment eo ordinator's report as an appendix CONCLUSION/ RECOMMENDATION Brief Summary of why you have concluded that a capability hearing is appropriate Error summary or why you have concruded that a capability nearing is appropriate Having reviewed the management of (name of employee's) case, it is my opinion it is appropriate for his/ her case to be referred for consideration at a capability hearing.
+In reaching this view I have taken account of the following: nave taken account of the following.